Conservative MP Sir David Amess has died after being stabbed multiple times at a meeting with constituents.

 Here is what we know so far:

-– The Southend West MP was fatally injured at Belfairs Methodist Church in Leigh-on-Sea in Essex at midday on Friday and died at the scene.
+– The Southend West MP was fatally injured at Belfairs Methodist Church in Leigh-on-Sea, Essex at midday on Friday and died at the scene.

-– Essex Police said the response of the emergency services to the incident was immediate and officers arrived at the scene within minutes.
+– Essex Police said the response of the emergency services was immediate and officers arrived at the scene within minutes.

-– A 25-year-old man was arrested immediately at the scene on suspicion of murder and remains in custody.
+– A 25-year-old man was arrested immediately at the scene on suspicion of murder.

 – Official sources have told the PA news agency that the man is believed to be a British national with Somali heritage.

 – Metropolitan Police declared the incident an act of terrorism, with early investigations revealing “a potential motivation linked to Islamist extremism”.

 – Southend councillor John Lamb, a friend of Sir David, said the attacker was waiting at the church to see the MP and “drew a knife and stabbed him” when he was called.

 – As part of the investigation, officers were carrying out searches at three addresses in the London area, Metropolitan Police said.
 One search has now concluded.